%2520(1).jpeg)

 List:

-- the entertainment platforms you use (movies/TV shows, music),
+- the entertainment platforms you use as well (movies/TV shows, music),

-Very often, we find ourselves paying full price when:
+Very often, we end up paying full price even though:

-- and that part of the capacity is not being used.
+- and that some of the capacity is not being used.

 Rather than chasing after “streaming channels,” the sustainable solution is to optimize your subscriptions within a legal framework.

-The principle is simple: split the cost of a multi-user subscription between several people, instead of paying for it yourself.
+The idea is simple: split the cost of a multi-user subscription among several people, instead of paying for it all by yourself.

-And to avoid manual transfers, oversights, and tensions, a platform like Spliiit allows you to:
+And to avoid manual transfers, missed payments, and tension, a platform like Spliiit lets you:

 - set up a joint subscription,